OCA/account-invoicing/account_invoice_check_picking_date/README.rst

 5. Return to the purchase order.
 6. Press the button *Create Bill* to create the vendor bill.
 7. Set accounting date with other month date
-8. Press the button *Post* to view warning message.
+8. Press the button *Confirm* to view warning message.

 Bug Tracker
 ===========